 In 2003, CIAM Radio was miraculously approved by the Canadian Radio-television and Telecommunications Commission (CRTC) as the first broadcast of its kind in Alberta.
 Since then, CIAM Radio has been broadcasting to northern Albertans, in a 24-hour daily community format.
 CIAM is presently working with numerous community groups across Canada who have a desire to see community broadcasting established in their communities.

 CIAM is also closely linked with media visionaries broadcasting in China, India and Bolivia.

 CIAM Radio’s purpose is to present the Good News in its simplest and clearest format without commercial advertising as a means of revenue.
 We also believe that a Christ-centered community radio outreach depends highly on unity in the body of Christ as we serve together, while also recognizing our diversities and different gifts.

 CIAM is a community of missionary servants who have a common vision to bring the Good News to Canada’s people through creative media here at home and globally.
-As a means of reaching the whole community with the Good News, we recognize the importance of “The Body of Christ” serving together in the community; ultimately, we serve together as missionaries with one common purpose and heart, whether as full-time or volunteer servants involved in programming and broadcasting, or as supporters in prayer or finances.
+As a means of reaching the whole community with the Good News, we recognize the importance of “The Body of Christ” serving together in the community; ultimately, we serve together with one common purpose and heart, whether as full-time or volunteer servants involved in programming and broadcasting, or as supporters in prayer or finances.